Man wanted in killing of Baltimore tech entrepreneur Pava LaPere is arrested, police say

-Police didn't release any details of the circumstances surrounding the arrest of Jason Billingsley following the death of 26-year-old Pava LaPere, who had built a successful tech startup that earned her national recognition and local political clout.
-She was remembered at a vigil on Wednesday night.
+Police didn't release any details of the circumstances surrounding the arrest of Jason Billingsley following the death of 26-year-old Pava LaPere, but planned a news conference later in the morning.
+Police had announced an arrest warrant earlier in the week, saying that Billingsley was wanted on a first-degree murder charge in LaPere's death.

+LaPere was remembered at a vigil on Wednesday night as someone who remained focused on building community and using entrepreneurship to create meaningful social change even as her national profile rose.

 Police found LaPere dead with signs of blunt force trauma in her apartment complex after she was reported missing late Monday morning.
 The Johns Hopkins University graduate founded the tech startup EcoMap Technologies while she was still a college student.

-Police announced a suspect in the case Tuesday evening, saying local, state and federal law enforcement agencies were searching for Billingsley, 32, who was paroled last October in an earlier sexual assault case.
+In announcing Billingsley as a suspect Tuesday, police said that local, state and federal law enforcement agencies were searching for him.
+Billingsley, 32, was paroled last October in an earlier sexual assault case.
 Court records show he pleaded guilty to first-degree sex assault in 2015.

 In an update Wednesday afternoon, police said Billingsley is also suspected in a rape, attempted murder and arson that occurred Sept.
 19 in Baltimore.